developermypos/myPOS-Smart-SDK/README.md

 A PrinterCommand can be one of the following types:

-* HEADER – prints merchant data and time and date.
+* HEADER – prints merchant data and time and date format:"DD/MM/YY;HH:mm:ss".
 The time and date must be sent with the broadcast
 * LOGO – prints the device’s logo.
 * TEXT – prints arbitrary text.
 Double width and height are available as parameters
 * FOOTER – prints a footer with a “Thank you” message